JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 # Lesson 3: Storing data in a relational database and Data Access Layer

-In the previous lesson, we created a BlogPost API controller with read, create, update and remove blog post of a in-memory list, wiped when the service is stopped.
-Our next step is to persist the blog post into a database.
+In the previous lesson, we created a BlogPost API controller to read, create, update and delete blog posts from a list stored in-memory.
+When the application stops, the in-memory list is wiped out.
+Our next lesson focus on persisting the blog post into a database.

-When choosing a data storage for an API, we often choose among the two major data models: RDBMS (Relational Database Management System) or NoSQL.
-For this lesson, we will use a relational DB as they bring interesting concepts to learn (eg. ORM) and are very much in use.
-That said, we will write the code so the Data Access Layer (DAL) can be modified later.
+When choosing a data storage for an API, two main data models are considered at least: RDBMS (Relational Database Management System) or NoSQL.
+Both models have their pros and cons and are very much in use.
+Relational DB brings interesting concepts to learn so the Blog Post API will store its data in a RDBMS.
+Nonetheless, we will isolate the code accessing the data storage into separated classes/interfaces, so it can be replaced without affecting the web controllers if we change our mind.
+These classes/interfaces are responsible for interacting with a database and are forming the Data Access Layer (DAL).

 To simulate a database server, we will use a docker image of SQL Server.
-The base is extended to include the initial SQL scripts.
-We use a `docker-compose.yml` just to simplify the build the image and run the container.
+The base image is extended to include the initial SQL scripts.
+We define a `docker-compose.yml` file to define and run the container.
 Docker, as well as SQL Server, can be the topics of separated courses so we won't go into much details here.

 **Step 1**: Start your local DB server